Nytuo/CosmicComics/README.md

 </h1>
 <div align="center">
 <h2>CosmicComics</h2>
-  Client for CosmicComics using a server and web interface with Electron
+  Client for CosmicComics using a server and web interface with Tauri
   <br />
   <br />
   <a href="https://github.com/Nytuo/CosmicComics/issues/new?assignees=&labels=bug&template=01_BUG_REPORT.md&title=bug%3A+">Report a Bug</a>